Muhammad Nur Manuty

-Muhammad Nur bin Manuty (12 December 1949 – 26 June 2025) was a Malaysian religious scholar, writer and politician.
+Muhammad Nur bin Manuty (12 December 1949 – 26 June 2025) was a Malaysian academician, Islamic scholar and politician.
 He was the former president of the Malaysian Islamic Youth Movement (ABIM) from 1991 to 1997.
 A founding member of the People's Justice Party (PKR), he also served as a senator representing Selangor in the Dewan Negara from 2015 to 2018.

 Early life and education

-Born on 12 December 1949, in Kampung Jelai, Batu Kurau, Perak, Muhammad Nur pursued his higher education at the National University of Malaysia (UKM), where he became actively involved in the Islamic movement.
+Muhammad Nur was born on 12 December 1949, in Kampung Jelai, Batu Kurau, Perak.
+He pursued his higher education at the National University of Malaysia (UKM), where he became actively involved in the Islamic movement.
 In the early 1970s, he was elected as secretary-general of the National Union of Malaysian Muslim Students (PKPIM).

 Early career

 In 1991, Muhammad Nur was elected as president of the Malaysian Islamic Youth Movement (ABIM), a post he held until 1997.
 During his tenure, he led the organisation through a period of consolidation, strengthening its roles in nation-building and expanding its international engagement.
 Under his leadership, ABIM championed humanitarian causes, notably advocating for Muslim populations in Bosnia and Herzegovina and in Afghanistan.